kataph/KAIFlask/README.md

 You can also use the webapp through Google Colab (link [here](https://colab.research.google.com/drive/1KsT5z4S-QH_c5NrhT1BxLXC89a16LZVx?usp=sharing)).
 In that case, a Google account for using Colab is required.
 Moreover, you need a ngrok token (free sign up [here](https://ngrok.com/)) to be copied in the Colab notebook.

 It will take some time to load the model.
+Remember to copy the story you want to, because they will be deleted when Colab disconnects your session!